Open Access Open Access Restricted Access Access granted Restricted Access Subscription or Fee Access

 Abstract

-BACKGROUND: Spleen status is associated with survival in carcinomas.
-One of the mechanisms may be related to the effects of immunosuppressive hematopoietic cells originating from the spleen.
+BACKGROUND: Spleen status has been associated with survival in patients with carcinoma, potentially mediated by the effects of immunosuppressive hematopoietic cells in the spleen.

-AIM: To study the composition and quantity of hematopoietic cells with stem cell traits in the spleen and their association with hematogenous metastasis in patients with different nosological forms of carcinomas.
+AIM: This study aimed to investigate the composition and quantity of hematopoietic stem-like cells in the spleen and their relationship with hematogenous metastases in patients with varying carcinoma types.

-MATERIAL AND METHODS: The study included 40 patients with stomach cancer, cardioesophageal junction cancer, cancer of pancreas, splenic flexure of the colon, sigmoid colon, kidney, ovary and uterus.
-The subgroup with hematogenous metastases (15 patients) included 7 cases of stomach cancer, 1 case of cardioesophageal junction cancer, 4 cases of colon cancer, 1 case of pancreatic cancer, 1 case of kidney cancer, and 1 case of ovarian cancer.
-The subgroup without hematogenous metastases (13 patients) included 6 cases of stomach cancer, 4 cases of cardioesophageal junction cancer, 1 case of colon cancer, 1 case of pancreatic cancer, and 1 case of uterine cancer.
-Formalin-fixed and paraffin-embedded spleen tissue sections served as the study material.
-The method of multiplex tyramide signal amplification — modified immunohistochemistry of tissue sections was applied, using antibodies to CD45, CD34, CD133, TIE2, VEGFR1, CD90, CD11b.
-The studied parameters were described as median (Me) and interquartile range (Q1–Q3).
-Differences in parameters were assessed using the Mann–Whitney criterion.
-ROC analysis was used to assess the prognostic value of the parameters.
-Differences were considered significant at a significance level of p <0.05.
+MATERIAL AND METHODS: Forty patients with carcinomas of the stomach, gastroesophageal junction, pancreas, splenic flexure of the colon, sigmoid colon, kidney, ovary, and uterus were examined.
+The subgroup with hematogenous metastases (15 patients) included 7 cases of gastric cancer, 1 of gastroesophageal junction cancer, 4 of colon cancer, 1 of pancreatic cancer, 1 of renal cancer, and 1 of ovarian cancer.
+The subgroup without hematogenous metastases (13 patients) comprised 6 cases of gastric cancer, 4 of gastroesophageal junction cancer, 1 of colon cancer, 1 of pancreatic cancer, and 1 of uterine cancer.
+Formalin-fixed, paraffin-embedded spleen tissue sections were analyzed using multiplex tyramide signal amplification, a modified immunohistochemistry technique, with antibodies to CD45, CD34, CD133, TIE2, VEGFR1, CD90, and CD11b.
+Data are presented as median (Me) and interquartile range (Q1–Q3).
+Differences between groups were assessed using the Mann–Whitney U test.
+ROC analysis was employed to evaluate the prognostic significance of the parameters.
+P < 0.05 indicated significant differences.

 Kazan medical journal.
 2024;105(6):906-916